What are competing risks?

 In survival analysis, competing risks refer to the situation when an individual is at risk of experiencing an event that precludes the event under study to occur.

 Competing risks commonly occur in studies of cause-specific mortality, as all other causes of death than the one under study might happen before the individuals “have time” to die from the cause of death of interest.
-For example, in studies of cancer-specific mortality among cancer patients, patients may die from the cancer or from a different cause, such as a heart attack or stroke.
-In this case, cancer death and non-cancer death are competing risks.
+For example, in studies of cancer-specific mortality among cancer patients, some individuals might die from a heart attack or stroke and not their cancer.
+In such cases, cancer death and non-cancer death are competing risks (or competing events).

 The assumption of independent censoring is key to knowing how to run your analysis and how to interpret the results.
 This assumptions reads: